 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

 Plexus is an electronic components business based in the US.
 Plexus stocks (PLXS.US) are listed on the NASDAQ and all prices are listed in US Dollars.
-Its last market close was $87.61 – an increase of 0.66% over the previous week.
+Its last market close was $87.61 – a decrease of 1.25% over the previous week.
 Plexus employs 19,000 staff and has a trailing 12-month revenue of around $3.4 billion.

 How to buy Plexus stock in Canada

 - Choose a platform.
 If you're a beginner, our stock trading table below can help you choose.

 - Open your account.
 You'll need your ID, bank details and national insurance number.

 - Confirm your payment details.
 You'll need to fund your account with a bank transfer, debit card or credit card.